kathien89/laravel-easy-attachments/readme.md

     /storage/uploads/.gitkeep

+Eject Laravel Stapler configs.
 In `config/laravel-stapler/filesystem.php` to change where the images are stored (outside the webroot):

 	'path' => ':app_root/storage/uploads:url',